carpentries-incubator/pangenomics/_episodes/02-Anvi'o.md

 ~~~
 {: .output}

+Type the password provided by your instructors.
-Type the password. **Note.** When typing the password, it will not be shown in the terminal for security reasons.
+**Note.** When typing the password, it will not be shown in the terminal for security reasons.
 Don't panic, is normal!
-Once conexion has been established correctly, the header of your terminal will content the server information instead your personal computer information.
+Once conexion has been established correctly, the header of your terminal will change and instead, it will show the server information.
 ~~~
 (base) betterlab@betterlabub:~$
 ~~~
 {: .output}

 Create a new directory named "MTBC" into the Pangenomics directory
 ~~~